Skip to main content

 Books by T Kira Madden

-by T Kira Madden - Fiction, Suspense, Thriller
+by T Kira Madden - Fiction, Women's Fiction

-Birdie Chang didn’t know anything about Whidbey Island when she chose it, only that it was about as far away as she could get from her own life.
-She’s a woman on the run, desperate for an escape from Calvin Boyer, the man who abused her as a child and who’s now resurfaced.
+Birdie Chang didn’t know anything about Whidbey Island when she chose it.
+She’s a woman on the run, desperate for an escape from the headlines back home and the look of concern in her girlfriend’s eyes --- and from Calvin Boyer, the man who abused her as a child and now has resurfaced.
 But Birdie isn’t the only girl Calvin harmed back then.
 There’s also Linzie King, a former reality TV star who recently wrote all about it in her bestselling memoir.
 Though the two women have never met, their stories intertwine.
 Once Birdie arrives on Whidbey, she finally cracks the book’s spine, only to find too much she recognizes in its pages.
-Soon after, on the other side of the country, Calvin’s loving mother, Mary-Beth, receives a shocking phone call from the police: her only son has been murdered.
+Soon after, Calvin’s mother, Mary-Beth, receives a shocking phone call from the police: her only son has been murdered.
 Calvin’s death sets into motion a series of events that sends each woman on a desperate search for answers.

 by T Kira Madden - Memoir, Nonfiction